sabrinabm94/javascript/react/website/README.md

-# Getting Started with Create React App
+# About
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Website made with react

 # Front depends
 npm install